Preferred Scientific Name

 |Respiratory Signs / Sneezing, sneeze||Diagnosis|

 Infectious laryngotracheitis (ILT) is a respiratory disease, principally of the upper respiratory tract.
 Following natural infection, disease signs appear in 6-12 days (Jordan, 1966).
-Peracute, subacute and chronic (or mild) forms of the disease may occur (Tripathy, 1998; OIE, 2000b).
-The peracute form is characterised by sudden onset and rapid spread with high morbidity.
+The clinical course and severity of ILT varies from few days to 6 weeks depending on the form of the disease and is influenced by virulence of virus, co-infections with other pathogens, immune status of the flock and age and stress of birds (Gowthaman et al., 2016).
+The infection is characterized by peracute, acute and chronic (Tripathy, 1998; OIE, 2000b).
+The peracute form is characterized by sudden onset and rapid spread with high morbidity.
 In such outbreaks, mortality may exceed 50% (Jordan, 1966).
 Affected birds show characteristic clinical signs associated with respiratory distress.
 Birds may sneeze, gasp or cough, sometimes producing clots of blood.
 Gurgles, rattles and rales may be heard due to tracheal obstruction.

-ILTV is primarily a pathogen of fowl, although natural infection has also been reported in pheasants and peafowl (Cranshaw and Boycott, 1982).
-Turkey poults may also be infected experimentally (Winterfield and So, 1968).
-All ages of fowl are susceptible to infection, with disease having been reported in broilers, pullets and layers in birds from eight days to four years of age (Kingsbury and Jungherr, 1958; Jordan, 1966; Linares et al., 1994).
+All ages of fowl are susceptible to infection, with disease having been reported in broilers, pullets and layers in birds from 8 days to 4 years of age (Kingsbury and Jungherr, 1958; Jordan, 1966; Linares et al., 1994).
+Birds over 3 weeks of age are reported to be highly susceptible (Dufour-Zavala, 2008).

-Infection with both field and vaccinal strains of ILTV results in a carrier state characterized by latency in the trigeminal ganglia interspersed with brief periods of spontaneous virus shedding over an extended period of time (Bagust, 1986; Hughes et al., 1987; Hughes et al., 1991b; Williams et al., 1992).
-Natural stress factors including re-housing, mixing and the onset of lay are recognised factors that will trigger recrudescence and shedding of latent virus (Hughes et al., 1989).
+Infection with both field and vaccinal strains of ILTV results in a carrier state characterized by latency in the trigeminal ganglia interspersed with brief periods of spontaneous virus shedding over an extended period of time (Bagust, 1986; Hughes et al., 1987; 1991b; Williams et al., 1992).
+Natural stress factors including re-housing, mixing and the onset of lay are recognized factors that will trigger recrudescence and shedding of latent virus (Hughes et al., 1989).

 There is no evidence that ILTV is transmissible to humans or other mammals; it is not considered to be a food safety issue (Guy and Garcia, 2008).